JackChen890311/Papers/Papers/ViCo.md

 Read Section 3.3 for details of masking mechanism.
 ![[Pasted image 20250202175431.png]]

+Section 3.3 also mentioned about <end_of_text> token for foreground segmentation, which is mentioned in [[ConceptExpress]].
+(However, I still quite not understand it yet)

 # Experiments
 💡 List the experiments settings and results of this paper
 ![[Pasted image 20250130134707.png]]